utocat/blockchainiz2-lib-nodejs/README.md

 	],
 	gasPrice: 11000000000, // number (gas price in wei), string ("slow", "standard", "fast"): gas price used for this transaction
 	walletAddress: // if null = default wallet
+	value: // if null = 0 (no transfer), number (in wei): value in wei to be transferred from the wallet to the contract function
 	pushedCallback: // string/url
 	minedCallback: // string/url
 },(err, res) => {